“I’ve gone to meetups and networking events that at times felt more like a frat party than a gathering of like-minded techies.”

 Women don’t want to be the first

-Being one of only a handful of girls to study computer science at school or one of three women in a startup’s tech team of 30 isn’t appealing to most women.
+Being one of only a handful of girls to study computer science at school or one of three women in a startup’s tech team of 30 can put female candidates off.

 It’s understandably hard to convince women that a startup’s culture isn’t masculine when they’re the first female hire!
-As a result, the first hires are often the hardest, and once a team is more balanced it becomes exponentially easier to bring women on board.
+As a result, the first hires are often the hardest.
+Once a team is more balanced it becomes exponentially easier to bring women on board.

 The tech industry still has a way to go before it is gender equal.
 But there are simple things startups can do right now to attract, engage and retain more female IT specialists.

-We asked the industry: How can startups attract and retain more women?
+We asked the industry: How can startups change their culture to hire more women?

 1. Make female employees “visible”

-Just as our respondents felt that women in tech need to be more visible at schools and universities, they also need to be more visible in companies.
-Women don’t want to be the “first Senior Technical Engineer”, and are much more likely to apply for and accept a role if there are women in the company’s senior leadership team.
+Just as our respondents believe women in tech need to be more visible at schools and universities, they also need to be more visible in companies.
+Women don’t want to be the “first Senior Technical Engineer”.
+They’re much more likely to apply for and accept a role if there are women in the company’s senior leadership team.

 To increase the visibility of female employees, you could:

-- Invite women in leadership positions to publish blog posts and articles, set up and publish events, and be physically present in interviews (more on this later!)
+- Invite women in leadership positions to publish blog posts and articles, set up and publish events, and be participate in interviews

 - Think about setting up a gender-balanced diversity board and actively publish their initiatives on the company website and social media channels

-- Actively publicise all the great work you’re now doing to nurture the pipeline
+- Actively publicise all the great work you’re now doing to support the next generation of female developers

-7 easy steps you could take to minimise “bro” culture:
+8 easy steps you could take to change startup culture:

 - Take complaints by female employees seriously.
 Fix flirty comments rather than explaining them away with phrases such as “that’s just the way it is around here”